dasxgo/production/README.md

 # Production
-Config for work machine learning
+Folders and files config for machine learning